The Ehresmann-Schein-Nambooripad Theorem for Inverse Categories

 \section{Introduction}

-The Ehresmann-Schein-Nampooripad (ESN) Theorem asserts the existence of an equivalence between the category of inverse semigroups (with semigroup homomorphisms) and the category of inductive groupoids (with inductive functors).
-A groupoid is called ordered in this context if there is a compatible (functorial) order on both objects and arrows with a notion of restriction on the arrows such that an arrow $f\colon A\to B$ has a unique restriction $f'\colon A'\to B'$ with $f'\le f$ for any object $A'\le A$.
-For the precise definition see, Definition \ref{def:orderedgroupoid}.
+The Ehresmann-Schein-Nambooripad (ESN) Theorem asserts the existence of an equivalence between the category of inverse semigroups (with semigroup homomorphisms) and the category of inductive groupoids (with inductive functors).
+A groupoid is called ordered in this context if there is a compatible (functorial) order on both objects and arrows with a notion of restriction on the arrows such that an arrow $f\colon A\to B$ has a unique restriction $f'\colon A'\to B'$ with $f'\leq f$ for any object $A'\leq A$.
+For the precise definition see Definition~\ref{def:orderedgroupoid}, but a category theorist may like to think of these as groupoids internal to the category of posets with some additional properties.
 Ordered functors between these are functors that preserve the order.
 Furthermore, an ordered groupoid is called inductive when the objects form a meet-semilattice and an ordered functor is inductive when it preserves the meets.
 The correspondence of the ESN Theorem is directly extendable to inverse semigroups and prehomomorphisms when one takes ordered functors, rather than inductive functors, between the inductive groupoids.

-This theorem has been extended to various larger classes of semigroups such as regular semigroups \cite{nampooripad1, nampooripad2, nampooripad3}, two-sided restriction semigroups (also called Ehresmann semigroups) \cite{Lawson:1991jt} and more general restriction groups \cite{Hollings:2010iq} with either semigroup homomorphisms or $\meet$- or $\join$-prehomomorphisms.
+This theorem has been extended to various larger classes of semigroups such as regular semigroups \cite{nambooripad1, nambooripad2, nambooripad3}, two-sided restriction semigroups (also called Ehresmann semigroups) \cite{Lawson:1991jt} and more general restriction groups \cite{Hollings:2010iq} with either semigroup homomorphisms or $\meet$- or $\join$-prehomomorphisms.
 The main ideas in this context have focused on either changing the requirement for a meet-semilattice structure to a different order structure on the objects of the groupoid, or on generalizing to inductive categories rather than groupoids.